 What the law says

-George Calderon, employment lawyer and seconded consultant at Discrimination Claims, said the case was a clear example of race discrimination.
+Miles Heffernan from Discrimination Claims said the case was a clear example of race discrimination.

 “If there is a policy in place that states that Aboriginal guests at this hotel were to be assigned filthy and disgusting rooms, while still being charged the same rate as other guests who were given better rooms, then that is a blatant case of discrimination,” he said.